Estimated reading time: 5 minutes

 Imagine a world where your store automatically runs address verification checks on customer data before they complete the checkout.
 Fewer calls to customer service to correct an error.
 Reductions in shipping fees due to undeliverable packages.
 Easier checkouts with higher conversion rates.
 A happier world…

-We’ve talked about it before and it’ll come up again.
+We’ve talked about it before, and it’ll come up again.
 Customer expectations are on the rise.
-Online shopping used to be a thing of convenience; a favor that retailers provided to shoppers.
-It was a treat for consumers to be able to order from the comfort of their home.
+Online shopping used to be a thing of convenience, a favor that retailers provided to shoppers.
+It was a treat for consumers to be able to order from the comfort of their homes.
 Any small amenity offered by the retailer beyond that was a luxury.
-But, as often happens, something once considered a bonus is now bare-minimum.
+But, as often happens, something once considered a bonus is now the bare-minimum.

 While customers expect their shopping experience to be faster, smoother, stronger, and prettier, they don’t want to spend more.
 In fact, they want to spend less than before (again, looking at you, Amazon).
 Balancing site additions and features with low costs can be like a unicycle on a tight-rope.
 If a feature doesn’t work the way you think it will, it will cost you money to correct it.
 You may even lose customers in the interim.
 If you increase prices to cover the cost of your expanding site, shoppers may abandon you for a cheaper source.

 One way to help improve the customer experience without having to spend thousands of dollars and days/weeks of down-time is the following site feature.
 Even better than just impressing your shoppers, it can actually save you money.